albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

      Full name is ``companyroutes.xml``

 ..
 [5]
-    The loading of procedures in MSFS might not load procedures or might add other procedures.
+    Procedures might not load in MSFS or might be replaced by other procedures.

 .. |PLN| image:: ../images/icon_filesaveas.png
 .. |FMS 11| image:: ../images/icon_saveasfms.png